 The Stars and the Moon

-Normally, you don’t get to see stars right next to the full Moon.
-During a lunar eclipse, because the Moon gets so much darker than usual, you can photograph both the full moon and the stars.
+Often, you don’t get to see stars right next to the full Moon.
+But during a lunar eclipse, you can photograph both the full Moon and the stars.
+This is because the Moon gets so much darker than usual.

 The Moon Before/After Totality: The Turquoise Effect